 Wyoming Valley School in Spring Green (1957)

-There are so many windows that it must have been a joy to attend school here–always something to look at besides the teacher.
-It’s the only public elementary school Wright designed; he even donated his design and the site’s two acres in honor of his mother, a kindergarten teacher.
+There are so many windows that it must have been a joy to attend Wyoming Valley School–always something to look at besides the teacher.
+It’s the only public elementary school Wright designed; he even donated his design and the site’s two acres in honor of his mother, who once worked as a kindergarten teacher.
 It’ now serves as a cultural art center.

 A.D.
 German Warehouse in Richland Center (1917)